adhemarfontes/Getting-and-Cleaning-Data-Course-Project/README.md

 This project contains:
 * UCI HAR Dataset.zip - Original Samsung data used for the project
 * run_analysis.R - Script to transform the data
-* merge.csv - Tidy data set containing subject (TEST / TRAIN), activity and 561 variables os data
+* merge.csv - Tidy data set containing subject id, activity and 561 variables os data
 * average_vars.csv - Tidy data set with the average of each variable for each activity and each subject
 * CodeBook.md - a code book that describes the variables, the data, and any transformations or work that you performed to clean up